“…adopt the pace of nature. Her secret is patience.” — Ralph Waldo Emerson

 The chemosensory array is a highly-ordered complex of signaling proteins, including chemoreceptors and kinases, which sense and process environmental chemical information to affect the cell’s swimming behavior.
 Despite great strides in our understanding of how these signaling proteins fit together, a high-resolution description of the sort needed to explore in detail the molecular mechanisms of signal transduction has remained elusive.

-Recently, in collaboration with Peijun Zhang’s lab at the University of Pittsburgh, I and colleagues at the TCBG integrated experimental and computational techniques to derive the first atomic model of the extended molecular structure of the Thermotoga maritima chemosensory array (paper, movie).
+In collaboration with Peijun Zhang’s lab, now at Oxford University, I and colleagues at the TCBG integrated experimental and computational techniques to derive the first atomic model of the extended molecular structure of the Thermotoga maritima chemosensory array (paper, movie).
 In addition, our model permitted the use of simulations to identify a novel conformational change in the CheA (KEY aye) kinase (movie) affecting cellular behavior in Escherichia coli.

 You can read a story on the work by the Illinois News Bureau here.
 Currently, we are further exploring how specific conformations of CheA structure are linked its activity as well as the ways in which receptors can communicate with CheA to regulate signaling.